 Transporting your greenware all over town to get it fired can be stressful.
 Perhaps you are wondering if you should buy a kiln.
 Having a pottery kiln at home is certainly convenient.
 The question is whether it’s practical and safe to have a kiln at home.
-And if so, what do you need to bear in mind when deciding which kiln to buy for home use.
+And if so, what do you need to bear in mind when deciding which kiln to buy for home use?

 It is entirely possible to have a pottery kiln at home.
-To use a kiln at home you need 18 inches clearance around the kiln.
+To use a kiln at home you need 18 inches of clearance around the kiln.
 You also need to ventilate the heat and fumes from the kiln effectively.
 Additionally, your electricity supply needs to be enough to power the kiln.

 Electric kilns are definitely the most popular option for potters who want a pottery kiln at home.
 The reason for this is that they are simple and economical to use and buy.
 Electric kilns also heat up comparatively quickly.
-Because they are the most popular choice for home potters, this article will focus on electric kilns
+Because they are the most popular choice for home potters, this article will focus on electric kilns.

 Even small kilns are large, hot, and use a lot of energy to run.
-So, you need to have a think about where and if they are suitable for your home.
+So, you need to think about where and if they are suitable for your home.
 Let’s have a look at some of the factors that need to be taken into consideration.